Upcoming Events and Resources

 Community Engagement

 Rosetta Lee is a frequent visitor to Louisville Collegiate School.
-She led guided student groups in Middle and Upper School and adult groups four years ago through the Parents Association-sponsored SPEAK Series.
-Ms. Lee returned to Collegiate last year to partner with me and the Board of Trustees’ Diversity, Equity, and Inclusion Strategic Subcommittee.
-She is slated to return in early 2021 to continue the work we began last year.
+Four years ago, she led guided student groups in Middle and Upper School and adult groups through the Parents Association-sponsored SPEAK Series.
+Last year, Ms. Lee returned to Collegiate to partner with the Board of Trustees Diversity, Equity, and Inclusion Strategic Subcommittee.
 Since 2004, Ms. Lee has been a diversity speaker and trainer on various topics, including cross-cultural communication, identity development, and implicit and unconscious bias.

 Wellness Webinar Series – Dr. Kevin Chapman